DaPraxis/DaPraxis.github.io/index.md

   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
 ---
 ## About Me
-I am **Haoyan (Max) Jiang**, a fourth year Honored B.Sc<span> double major in Computer Science & Statistics in the University of Toronto.

-Direct-entry Ph.D. student in the University of Toronto under the supervision of [Professor Mark Chignell](https://www.mie.utoronto.ca/faculty_staff/chignell/).
+I am **Haoyan (Max) Jiang**, a direct-entry Ph.D. student at the University of Toronto under the supervision of [Professor Mark Chignell](https://www.mie.utoronto.ca/faculty_staff/chignell/).

-Exploring *Machine Learning* with Software Engineering solution.
+Exploring *Machine Learning* with Software Engineering solutions.

 ## Experiences
 + ### Support Researcher